 Every year since 2005 the Christmas Spirit Foundation, together with FedEx provides trees for service members.
 They are donated by American tree farmers and families throughout the country and have provided over 191,000 free, farm-grown Christmas trees.
 This program also extends overseas.
 The trees are distributed in early December at military installations worldwide, often accompanied by a note from the family or farm who donated it.

 Provide a Holiday Meal

-Most military families find it hard to travel over the holidays, which often puts a damper on their plans.
-For younger families or those who have always lived far from family, they may find themselves struggling to create their own holiday traditions.
+Most military families find it hard to travel over the holidays, which can also put a damper on plans.
+For younger families or those who have always lived far from family, they may also find themselves struggling to create their own holiday traditions.
 Operation Homefront celebrates military families with Holiday Meals each year.
 Since 2008, this program has served almost 70,000 families, and it’s easy to get involved.
 You can volunteer or donate through Operation Homefront or you can participate in programs on the local installation.
-You can even buy groceries for a family at Walmart if you’d prefer.
+You can also buy groceries for a family at Walmart if you’d prefer.

 Don’t forget National Guard families